 This task is a story tell (not retell) using the picture book One Frog Too Many by Mercer and Marianna Mayer (1975).
-The protocol assumes that the child has had experience retelling at least one of the frog stories from the Bilingual Spanish/English Story Retell databases (see Appendix G).
-This is important because the story is not modeled for the child in this protocol.
+The protocol assumes that the child has had experience retelling at least one of the frog stories from the Bilingual Spanish/English Story Retell database.
+This is important because the unique story is not modeled for the child in this protocol.
 The child is simply shown the pictures and then asked to tell the story.